wjgilmore/vocabgiant_com/README.md

 Finally, keep in mind parts of this app are currently broken!
 This is very much a prototype, and I'm furiously adding new features to it while writing the book.
 I didn't want to wait for perfection to release it, since I figured quite a few interested developers could begin learning at least something from it now.

+## The TODO List

+This is the "I am embarrassed to release this" release.
+Heck, I haven't even started tagging it yet.
+Currently you'll find it contains a few example lists, and you can use the sweet swipe feature to review a list, and that's about it.
+I'm planning on incorporating *a ton* of cool new features over the next few weeks, including:

+* **Quizzes**: This feature is the most pressing priority.
+Users will be quizzed on their list comprehension, and the app will track scores in real-time.
+* **User Accounts**: Users will be able to create accounts and manage their own vocabulary lists.
+* **Administration Interface**: An administrator will be able to add lists and do other administrative stuff.
+* **Eye Candy and Other Interactive Features**: Because we like whizbang stuff.

 ## Demo

 A (slow) Heroku-hosted demo is currently available at [http://blooming-temple-4225.herokuapp.com/](http://blooming-temple-4225.herokuapp.com/).
 Over the next few days I'll migrate it to the VocabGiant.com URL and ensure it has proper resources to run responsively.
-Keep in mind parts of this demo are unapologetically broken.
-It's optimized for phones, so it looks weird on a desktop.
+Keep in mind parts of this demo are broken. :-) Also, it's optimized for phones, so it looks weird on a desktop.

 ## Questions?